-Want to expand your digital marketing agency’s services?
+Want to expand your agency’s services?
 It starts by understanding that everything you sell fits into just three categories.

-Those three service categories are: Strategy, Implementation, and/or Training (aka “S-I-T”).
+Those three agency service categories are: Think (strategy), Teach (training), and/or Do (implementation).

-Understanding our S-I-T model will help you upsell your existing clients, get more referrals, and retain your best clients longer.
-Let’s look at what each of the three means.
+Understanding this business model will help you upsell your existing clients, get more referrals, and retain your best clients longer.
+Let’s look at what each of the three mean.

 Start by putting yourself into your clients’ shoes—why do they hire your agency?
 From their perspective, they need just three types of things:

-- Strategy — Your client is saying, “Tell me what to do”
+- Think (strategy) — Your client is saying, “Tell me what to do”

-- Training — Your client is saying “Teach us how to do it ourselves.”
+- Teach (training) — Your client is saying “Teach us how to do it ourselves.”

-You may choose to do just 1 or 2 of these, and not every client will need or want all three.
-The services you choose to offer has an impact on profitability, the sales process, recruiting, project management, and more.
+You may choose to do just one or two of these, and not every client will need or want all three.
+But recognize you’re making an important choice—the services you choose to offer has an impact on profitability, the sales process, recruiting, project management, and more.

 Let’s take a closer look at each of the three options.